NatnaelAyele/Focused-learning-space/README.md

 # Focus Time

 A focused learning companion that lets you search YouTube videos and GitHub repositories, then save items into playlists with analytics.
+The app name "estiazo" is a Greek word meaning "to focus."

 ## Features
 - Search YouTube videos and GitHub repositories by topic.